Fender 1958 "tweed" Harvard Guitar Amplifier

 Harvard and Reverb are an interesting study of contrast of new vs

-fossel - a fifty year difference in age.
-I mean, LOOK at the wear
+fossle - a fifty year difference in age.
+I mean, LOOK at the

 on that tweed...
 Fender "relics" can't touch this thing!